Steveaxelrod007/UtilitiesInSwift/README.md

        cc = newCc                         // axe set to global var cc.runAfterDelayOf(delayTime: 0.5) // axe if nothing happens (i.e. user stops typing) then closure is called

+ UIColor Extension --> great way to save a color value as an Int then pull from database and easily convert back to UIColor

+      let color = UIColor.init(red: 10, green: 20, blue: 30)   // axe easy way to create a color
+      let colorInt = UIColor.hexFromColor(color: color)        // axe converts to an Int value for easy saving UIColor.colorWithHex(hex: colorInt)                      // axe convert saved Int back to a color
+      // axe it is called hex as lots of folks express colors as hex values 0xFF1020 as an example
+      // colorWithHex  takes an Int that can be a hex value as well, in the end it's all 0 and 1's

 ## Requirements